IanHopkinson/rosetta-rust/README.md

 Rust package management and building is done using the `cargo` tool, actually `cargo` does pretty much everything.

 A Rust package is configured using the `cargo.toml` file which has a dependencies section to indicate which packages the current project requires.
 During the build process the `cargo.lock` file is generated automatically and should be committed to source control.
-Although binaries and libraries can be created by directly invoking the rustc compiler usually they a compiled using the `cargo build` command.
+Although binaries and libraries can be created by directly invoking the `rustc` compiler usually they a compiled using the `cargo build` command.
 The `cargo.toml` file also includes a Rust "edition", new editions of Rust are released every 3 years and may contain breaking changes.
 However, a package is pinned to its initial version and cargo contains tools to help with migration between versions.

-## Virtual Environments

-In Rust the idea of a virtual environment, as used in Python, is meaningless.
-Artefacts are compiled using the dependencies requested in `cargo.toml`, there is a cache of "crates" (the Rust name for a binary or library) but they are only used for exact version matches.

 ## Project Layout

-New Rust projects are created using `cargo new [project-name] --lib` or `cargo new [project-name] --bin`, this creates a skeleton project layout and initialises a git repo.
+New Rust projects are created using `cargo new [project-name] --lib` or `cargo new [project-name] --bin`, this creates a skeleton project layout and initialises a Git repo.
+This repo contains both a binary and a library Rust file so the `cargo.toml` is modified to accomodate this.

 The full layout can be seen [here](https://doc.rust-lang.org/cargo/guide/project-layout.html)